Surprise, Arizona

+Surprise is the spring training location of the Kansas City Royals and the Texas Rangers baseball teams.

 History

-The city was founded in 1938 by Flora Mae Statler, who named it Surprise as she "would be surprised if the town ever amounted to much."
+The city was founded in 1938 by Flora Mae Statler.
+Statler was the daughter of another Arizona pioneer, Charles Gillett who helped found Glendale, specifically as a temperance community.
+Gillett owned much land in Glendale as well as the Verde Valley.
 Surprise officials previously thought the city was founded by Statler's husband, real estate developer and state legislator Homer C. Ludden, but in 2010 property records were discovered which listed Statler owning the land before she met Ludden.
+Modern records often state that Statler named her land Surprise as she "would be surprised if the town ever amounted to much,” with her daughter backing this claim.
+This claim is contested, however, since it was common for pioneers to name their settlements after their hometowns and Ludden hailed from Surprise, Nebraska, possibly influencing the name of the town.